batmany13/about-me/README.md

 <a href="https://peakon.com/blog/workplace-culture/psychological-safety/"><img width=50% height=50% src=rsrc/learning_zone.jpg></a>

-Creating a learning environment in your team or company is a journey.
+Building and sustaining a learning culture in your team or company is a journey.
 Its difficulty is predicated on the current culture and state of the business, and is different for each company.
-This doc is a meer guide of the things that I think is important, but needs to be mixed and tinkered with to adapt to your current situation.
-No two teams or companies are alike!
+This doc is a meer guide of the things that I think is important, but should be tailored to fit your current situation.
+The ideals may be everlasting, but the tactics and how you get there will be different for each team or company!

 ## Trusting Teams